Secure Remote Access Admin Guide

-Secure Remote Access is a macOS system for remotely connecting to Mac systems using smart card authentication to the smart card inserted in a local Mac.
+Secure Remote Access is a macOS application for remotely connecting to Mac systems using smart card authentication to the smart card inserted in a local Mac.

 Once the connection is authenticated, the admin Mac can request a VNC token for screen sharing to the remote Mac.
-This is a single session-use token consisting of a randomly generated password.
-This password is sent back to the admin Mac and the password is set for a local user account for VNC authentication in local directory services.
-The admin Mac then does a standard screen sharing request using the token.
+This is a single-session-use token consisting of a randomly generated password.
+This password is sent back to the admin Mac; the password is set for a local user account for VNC authentication in local directory services.
+The admin Mac follows with a standard screen sharing request using the token.

-Once the authentication connection is established, the smart card on the admin Mac can be virtually inserted into the remote Mac.
-The certificates on the admin Mac smart card are sent to the remote Mac and virtually inserted into the remote Mac using the custom CryptoTokenKit extension.
 Once the certificates are inserted into the system, they can be used as if the certificates were part of a locally inserted smart card.
-A user account can be paired with the smart card identity using the standard macOS prompts, using the sc_auth pair command, or with an authentication authority associated with the user account.
-Once the smart card certificate has been associated with the user account, the remote Mac can authenticate at the login window, system preferences, or any other place that smart cards are supported on macOS.
+A user account can be paired with the smart card identity either with the standard macOS prompts, the sc_auth pair command, or an authentication authority associated with the user account.
+Once the smart card certificate has been associated with the user account, the remote Mac can authenticate at the login window, System Preferences, or any other instance that smart cards are supported on macOS.

 All traffic between the admin Mac and the remote Mac is secured using a TLS identity installed on the remote Mac.
 Either a self-signed certificate can be generated and trusted or an SSL certificate can be installed and specified by SHA1 fingerprint using the command line configuration tool.

 - Supported macOS version (see current requirements)